This is a legacy post that has been given a facelift for clarity and readability. Opinions are the same. Enjoy!

 On the other hand…

-If you are someone who is, “selling,” their makeup skills (artists, people making tutorials, etc) it isn’t appropriate “fix,” your mistakes with Photoshop or other image editing.
+Maybe you are someone who is, “selling,” their makeup skills (artists, people making tutorials, etc).
+In that case, isn’t appropriate “fix,” your mistakes with Photoshop or other image editing.
 If your eyeliner or lipstick application is jumpy, you should fix or redo it with your hands and brushes…not with a mouse.

-If you did a shoddy job blending your foundation when the photo is a skin-focus photo, it is not appropriate to slap a little Gaussian Blur on there to help you out.
+Did you do a a shoddy job blending your foundation when the photo is a skin-focus photo?
+Try again; it is not appropriate to slap a little Gaussian Blur on there to help you out.
 If you aren’t satisfied with the job you did, you need to do it over.
 Or, if you picked the wrong color foundation – it isn’t cool wave your magical Photoshop wand so it matches.

 You will see this in other circumstances, too – people in makeup communities using blurs and Instagram filters before asking for application advice or constructive criticism.
 It’s like, “Well, I’d be happy to give you advice but your photo has been shopped to hell and back so I can’t tell what’s real and what’s ‘shop.”